-- Coordinator of Disability Services: provides support and assistance to students in regard to service and emotional support animal accommodations, including resolution of associated disputes or complaints. - Title IX/EO Coordinator: responds to any complaint or instance of discriminatory behavior related to or stemming from the presence of a service or emotional support animal on University property.
+- Coordinator of Disability Services: provides support and assistance to students in regard to service and emotional support animal accommodations, including resolution of associated disputes or complaints. - 2.
+Human Resources: responds to any complaint or instance of discriminatory behavior related to or stemming from the presence of a service or emotional support animal on University property a.
+The Vice President for Enrollment Management, or designee, is responsible for the ad hoc and annual review of this policy and its procedures.
+The University President is responsible for approval of this policy.

-3. Housing and Residence Life: works to inform all residents and to ensure compliance with University policy regarding service and emotional support animals in University Housing.
+- and will provide details of the complaint to the Regental System investigating official. - 3.
+Housing and Residence Life: works to inform all residents and to ensure compliance with University policy regarding service and emotional support animals in University Housing.